audioscavenger/BiasBuster/README.md

   ...
 ```

 The schedule does not look like it's going to change until next year.
-No handling of various schedules yet.
+No handling of multi-schedules or other radio broadcasts yet.

 ## Windows part 1: BiasBuster-whisper.cmd